 Avoid engaging in a game of “blaming the patient” by asking them why they did not take better care of themselves or why they let it go so far.
 They will most likely spend the entire time being angry at themselves and hating themselves for the cancer, and therefore your role will be to help mitigate those feelings of hatred with compassion, kindness and empowerment

-Cancer speaks one language and one only; threat, and boy is it loquacious.
-It never stays quiet as it relentlessly “threatens” the patient’s life.
+Cancer speaks one language and one only – threat, and boy is it loquacious.
+It never stays quiet, relentlessly “threatening” the patient’s life.

-Sometimes it gives a false positive and others a false negative, and that is on top of the ultimate threat that it dangles to your face everyday, which is that of impending death.
+Sometimes it gives a false positive and others a false negative, including the ultimate threat dangling to your face everyday, which is that of impending death.
 Therefore, you have to be prepared and well equipped to handle this disease and the best weapon you have at your disposal is determination.